-An independent provider of valuation and closing services supporting the residential real estate mortgage industry, Solidifi oversees a technology-based marketplace where independent field professionals consistently elevate their performance and deliver better results while competing for business.
-Having partnered with tens of thousands of qualified independent field professionals, Solidifi bills itself as the preferred mortgage service provider for more than 60 of the top 100 lenders in 2019.
+An independent provider of valuation and closing services supporting the residential mortgage lending industry, Solidifi oversees a technology-based marketplace where independent field professionals consistently elevate their performance and deliver better results while competing for business.
+Having partnered with tens of thousands of qualified independent field professionals, Solidifi bills itself as the preferred residential mortgage lending service provider for more than 60 of the top 100 lenders in 2019.

 - Over 500 million users